mlcourses/lab-3-blog-post-group3_cs281/post.md

-# Lab 3 - Analog-Digital Intersection: Crafting a 7-Segment Ramp Circuit
+# Lab 3: Crafting a 7-Segment Ramp Circuit

 ## Overview and Motivation